-Scenic will be built with latest technological advancements to ensure the highest safety.
-It will feature custom-built stabilisers that are 50% larger than other ships and an ice-strengthened hull.
+Scenic Eclipse is built with the latest technological advancements to ensure the highest safety.
+It features custom-built stabilisers that are 50% larger than other ships and an ice-strengthened hull.

-Unlike other vessels that use traditional anchors, Scenic will be fitted with a dynamic positioning system that uses GPS to accurately maintain the vessel's position, which is also an eco-friendly way to control the ship.
+Unlike other vessels that use traditional anchors, Scenic Eclipse is fitted with a dynamic positioning system that uses GPS to accurately maintain the vessel’s position, which is also an eco-friendly way to control the ship.

-The vessel will also feature other environmentally sustainable systems, including advanced water treatment systems and efficient low-impact engines.
+The vessel also features other environmentally sustainable systems, including advanced water treatment systems and efficient low-impact engines.

 Maid of the Mist launched two new-generation all-electric passenger ferries for the tour of Niagara Falls in the US.
 The…